cleve703/google-homepage/README.md

-Description of my project goes here.
+This is my version of the Google webpage, which I created as a project in "The Odin Project."